 This is another aspect of consolidation as the Linux Foundation brings several open source projects together under one umbrella.
 This action should coordinate development and speed access to the market.
 Among these announcements, I see that EdgeXFoundry the project I’ve addressed a few times before and actively backed by Dell Technologies has been morphed into the organization.
-An announcement by ZEDATA relative to these activities is attached below.
+An announcement by ZEDEDA relative to these activities is attached below.

 The Linux Foundation launches LF Edge, an umbrella organization that aims to establish an open, interoperable framework for edge computing independent of hardware, silicon, cloud, or operating systems.